vinayciba/MRF/README.md

 # MRF: Missing Regions Finder

-MRF compares two genomes, a query and a reference, and lists the missing coding sequences (complete and partial) of query genome with respect to the annotations of the reference genome.
+MRF is a virus comparative genomics tool.
+It takes a query fasta, reference fasta, reference gff3 as inputs and lists the missing coding sequences (complete and partial) of query genome with respect to the annotations of the reference genome.
+MRF can be run in normal mode (one vs one) in command line and web interface or batch mode (one vs many) in command line.

 To use a web version of this tool, please visit bioinfo.ciba.res.in/mrf

-Prerequisites

-    Bash
-    GNU Awk
-    Perl
+Dependencies

+There are very minimal dependencies for running MRF-batch program.
+Verify if you have the following and install accordingly.
+Alternatively one can create a conda environment with requisite packages (scroll below)

+1.Perl v5
+2.Bash
+3.R > v3.6 and the following packages.
+	i)	RColorBrewer_1.1-2
+	ii)	tidyr_1.1.2
+	iii)	plyr_1.8.4
+	iv)	gplots_3.0.1.1
+	v)	ggplot2_3.1.1
+	vi)	dplyr_1.0.2
+If you meet the above dependencies, clone the git repository (link), cd into the directory and start running the program.

 Installation